 Use of Google Analytics

 This website uses Google Analytics, a web analytics service provided by Google Inc. (“Google”).
 Google Analytics uses so-called “cookies”, which enable an analysis of your use of the website.
 Google may use the data collected to contextualize and personalize the ads of its own advertising network.
 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
-Basically, IP addresses on our website are automatically anonymized by Google by shortening them.
-Only in exceptional cases are IP addresses transmitted to Google servers in the USA and made anonymous there by shortening them.
+On our website, IP addresses are automatically anonymized by Google by means of truncation.
+Only in exceptional cases IP addresses are transmitted to Google servers in the USA and made anonymous there by means of truncation.

 Personal Data collected: Cookies and Usage Data.

 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide other services related to website activity and internet usage to the website operator.
 The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.
-You can prevent the storage of cookies by setting your browser software accordingly; we would like to point out to you however that in this case you will if applicable not be able to use all functions of this website in full.
+You can prevent the storage of cookies by setting your browser software accordingly; however please note that in this case you may not be able to use the full functionality of this website.
 You can also prevent Google from collecting the data generated by the cookie and related to your use of the website (including your IP address) and from processing this data by Google by downloading the browser plug-in available under the following link and install: Browser add-on to disable Google Analytics .